ioBroker/ioBroker.js-controller/docs/en/README.md

 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/README.md
-hash: h1rTfgZMUSpBJmDGC3xUP5/XUHnrRYKnJ9nnHueUgQE=
+hash: PFfFSopqDMX1D9KYf2jqoKTYJChzcPMyEATrlgAC6Pg=
 ---
 # Welcome to ioBroker
-!> **Note for beginners**

-> If too many unknown terms have been used when reading these first words, they will be explained again in detail on [next page](basics/README.md).
+!> **Note for beginners** If too many unknown terms have been used to read these first words, they will be explained again in detail on [next page](basics/README.md).

 ioBroker is a software solution for integrating various smarthome systems that would remain without ioBroker island solutions in an overall system.